 The day has 24 hours, we can’t extend it, but we can rearrange our schedule so to have the time to carry out important activities.
 If we don’t do it, it is because something in our unconscious drives us in another direction.

-For example, when we postpone constantly a decision and say that we have no time to inform us better, it is usually because our deeper “self” is afraid to take the plunge, perhaps because we feel that we are not ready.
+For example, when we postpone constantly a decision and say that we have no time to inform us better, it is usually because our deeper “ego” is afraid to take the plunge, perhaps because we feel that we are not ready.
 It may also be because it does not really interest us, we feel so good in our comfort zone that we do not want to change and then, we lie saying that we have no time.

 But lying to ourselves is a dangerous game, because we can end up making decisions of which we repent later, simply because we get carried away by circumstances or because we were forced to decide at the last minute.
 So next time you think you have little time, think a moment about what can hide this sentence.